Binary Golay code

 In mathematics and electronics engineering, a binary Golay code is a type of linear error-correcting code used in digital communications.
-The binary Golay code, along with the ternary Golay code, has a particularly deep and interesting connection to the theory of finite sporadic groups in mathematics.
+The binary Golay code, along with the ternary Golay code, has deep connection to the theory of finite sporadic groups in mathematics.
 These codes are named in honor of Marcel J. E. Golay whose 1949 paper introducing them has been called, by E. R. Berlekamp, the "best single published page" in coding theory.

 There are two closely related binary Golay codes.
-The extended binary Golay code, G_{24} (sometimes just called the "Golay code" in finite group theory) encodes 12 bits of data in a 24-bit word in such a way that any 3-bit errors can be corrected or any 4-bit errors can be detected.
+The extended binary Golay code, G_{24} (sometimes just called the "Golay code" in finite group theory) encodes 12 bits of data in a 24-bit word in such a way that any 3-bit errors can be corrected or any 7-bit errors can be detected.

 The other, the perfect binary Golay code, G_{23}, has codewords of length 23 and is obtained from the extended binary Golay code by deleting one coordinate position (conversely, the extended binary Golay code is obtained from the perfect binary Golay code by adding a parity bit).
 In standard coding notation, the codes have parameters [24, 12, 8] and [23, 12, 7], corresponding to the length of the codewords, the dimension of the code, and the minimum Hamming distance between two codewords, respectively.